intersystems-community/PythonGateway/README.md

 - `SimpleString(code, returnVariable, serialization, .result)` - for cases where both code and variable are strings.
 - `ExecuteCode(code, variable)` - execute `code` (it may be a stream or string), optionally set result into `variable`.
 - `GetVariable(variable, serialization, .stream, useString)` - get `serialization` of `variable` in `stream`.
 If `useString` is 1 and variable serialization can fit into string then string is returned instead of the stream.
-- `GetVariableInfo(variable, serialization, .defined, .type, .length)` - get info about variable: is it defined, type,and serialization length.
+- `GetVariableInfo(variable, serialization, .defined, .type, .length)` - get info about variable: is it defined, type and serialized length.
+- `GetVariableDefined(variable, .defined)` - is variable defined.
+- `GetVariableType(variable, .type)` - get variable FQCN.
 - `GetStatus()` - returns last occurred exception in Python and clears it.
 - `GetVariableJson(variable, .stream, useString)` - get JSON serialization of variable.
 - `GetVariablePickle(variable, .stream, useString, useDill)` - get Pickle (or Dill) serialization of variable.